zigster64/zts/README.md

 }
 try out.writeAll(dynamic_template_section);

-// or you can do this using the write helper functions
+// or you can do all the above using the writeDynamic helper functions
 // note that if there is no PLANET env, then nothing is printed try zts.writeDynamic(tmpl, os.getenv("PLANET"), out);

 // but you cant do this, because print NEEDS comptime values only, and lookup is a runtime variant try out.print(dynamic_template_section, .{customer_details});  // <<-- compile error ! dynamic_template_section is not comptime known

+// or this, because zts.write() needs a comptime known section name try zts.write(tmlp, os.getenv("PLANET"), out)

 // and you cant do this either, because s() demands comptime params too const printable_dynamic_section = zts.s(tmpl, os.getenv("PLANET").?);  // <<-- compile error !  unable to resovle comptime value